The Leopard (1963 film): Release

-The film debuted at the 1963 Cannes Film Festival where it won the Palme d'Or.
+The film debuted at the 1963 Cannes Film Festival, where it won the Palme d'Or.

-The 185-minute edition was re-released in the US in 1983.
+The 185-minute version of the film was finally released in the U.S. in 1983.

 Reception

 Box office

 The film was successful in Europe.
-It grossed $370,000 in its first 10 days from 8 Italian cities and was the sixth most popular film of the year at the French box office, with admissions of 3,688,024.
-Despite being cut for US release by Fox, the film didn't perform as well in the United States with theatrical rentals of $1.8 million.
+It grossed $370,000 in its first ten days of release in eight Italian cities, and was the sixth most popular film of the year at the French box office, with 3,688,024 admissions.
+Due to the poor quality cut for U.S. release by Fox, the film did not perform as well in the United States, with theatrical rentals of $1.8 million.